smartarch/ML-DEECo/README.md

 ## Usage

 The ML-DEECo framework provides abstractions for creating components and ensembles and assigning machine learning estimates to them.
 A simulation can then be run with the components and ensembles to observe behavior of the system and collect data for training the estimates.
 The trained estimate can then be used in the next run of the simulation.

+The configuration of the simulation (lists of components and ensembles, number of steps of the simulation, etc.) is managed by a class derived from the `Experiment` class.
+See section [TODO] for more details. *TODO: loading of the YAML files*

 ### Specifying components